petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individuals-dashboard.md

 ![The Interests panel presents a chart of popular topics.](./individuals-dashboard/images/04.png)

+The percentage of total individuals for interests shows what percent of individuals are interested in a specific topic.
 Theses topics are derived from the title, description, and keyword tags of your pages' HTML.

 To view the full list of interest topics, click *View All Interests* in the panel.
 Alternatively, click the Interests tab at the top of the page.